GurudasKarale/ML/xor_neural_network/README.md

 __Backpropagation__:

-Its time to learn the most important part of network i.e backprop! and it is nothing but taking the derivative of error and propagating it back right to the input layer using CHAIN RULE!
+Its time to move to the most important part of the network i.e backprop! and it is carried out by taking the derivative of error and propagating it back right to the input layer using CHAIN RULE!

 In first iteration, we will get some values at the output corresponding to each input , which for now are trash.